 One of the common obstacles to delivering value to meet customer expectations is the how – how is the product actually implemented in customer’s environment?
 How are end-users trained?
 As the customer embarks on their value journey, the quality of service delivered by customer support becomes critical.

 Here are representative questions for each of the components in the customer value cycle:

 Let’s stress this again: the only way to achieve real, constructive alignment between sales and marketing (and the entire organization) is to organize all activities around customer value.

 Javed Matin is an independent management consultant helping B2B companies accelerate revenue growth through sales and marketing optimization.
-Over the past fifteen years, he has developed global sales operations programs, training and effectiveness audits across multiple industry sectors.
+Over the past twenty years, he has developed global sales operations programs, training and effectiveness audits across multiple industry sectors.

 See also: “Best Practices: B2B Sales Pipeline Optimization”